PrunaAI/ai-efficiency-courses/projects/README.md

 Before you start, check the following pointers:

 - The challenges are **unsupervised**.
 So, we are not providing you with an official solution.
 You are free to experiment, explore and be as creative as you want.
-The is no right or wrong way to complete the challenge.
+There is no right or wrong way to complete the challenge.

 - We recommend you to **select a challenge you are genuinely interested in**.
 If you are unsure where to begin, check the provided tools and resources.
 You can start with the easiest level first and then develop the more advanced features.